Auscript is the exclusive provider of recording and transcription services to Queensland Courts.

 - Copy of Pension card or Health Care card.

-- Any other supporting documentation that may assist your application for a fee waiver.
+- Any other supporting documentation that may assist your application for a financial hardship fee waiver.

-The Fee Waiver Application Form and supporting documentation must accompany the Auscript order form.
-If you are unable to provide the information required for the Fee Waiver Application Form or have any queries, please contact the Queensland Courts or our Client Services Team.
+If you are unable to provide the information required for the Fee Waiver Application Form or have any queries, please contact our Client Services Team.

 Please note: Your Fee Waiver Application will be assessed regarding the requested hearing dates only.
 Any future requests for transcripts will require a new Fee Waiver Application to be lodged for assessment.